Fast symmetric factorization of hierarchical matrices with applications: Symmetric Factorization of low-rank update

 \subsection{Symmetric factorization of a low-rank update}

-In the spirit of the Sherman-Morrison-Woodbury formula and Sylvester's determinant theorem, we obtain a formula that enables the symmetric factorization of a rank $p$ perturbation to the $n \times n$ identity at a computational cost of $\mathcal{O}(p^2n)$.
-In particular, for a symmetric positive definite (from now on abbreviated as SPD) matrix of the form $I + UKU^T$, where $I$ is an $n \times n$ identity matrix, $U \in \mathbb{R}^{n \times p}$, $K \in \mathbb{R}^{p \times p}$, and $p \ll n$, we obtain the factorization
+In the spirit of the Sherman-Morrison-Woodbury formula and Sylvester's determinant theorem, we now obtain a formula that enables the symmetric factorization of a rank $p$ perturbation to the $n \times n$ identity at a computational cost of $\mathcal{O}(p^2n)$.
+In particular, for a symmetric positive-definite (from now on abbreviated as SPD) matrix of the form $I + UKU^T$, where $I$ is an $n \times n$ identity matrix, $U \in \mathbb{R}^{n \times p}$, $K \in \mathbb{R}^{p \times p}$, and $p \ll n$, we obtain the factorization

 We now state this as the following theorem.

 \begin{theorem} For rank $p$ matrices $U \in \bbR^{n \times p}$ and $K \in \bbR^{p \times p}$, if the matrix $I + UKU^T$ is SPD then it can be symmetrically factored as